Adrien-Berard/adrien-berard.github.io/_pages/Personnal.md

 Thank you for taking the time to get to know me a bit better.
 I look forward to connecting with you through the universal language of music.

-(written with the help of ChatGPT :smirk:)
+(written with the help of ChatGPT 😏)